oobabooga/text-generation-webui/04-‐-Model-Tab.md

 * **logits_all**: Needs to be checked if you want to evaluate the perplexity of the llama.cpp model using the "Training" > "Perplexity evaluation" tab.
 Otherwise, leave it unchecked, as it makes prompt processing slower.

-### ctransformers

-Loads: GGUF/GGML models.

-Similar to llama.cpp but it works for certain GGUF/GGML models not originally supported by llama.cpp like Falcon, StarCoder, StarChat, and GPT-J.

 ### AutoAWQ

 Loads: AWQ models.